abpframework/abp/docs/en/UI/Angular/Component-Replacement.md

 }
 ```

-Open the generated `nav-items.component.html` in `src/app/nav-items` folder and replace the content with the below:
+Open the generated `nav-items.component.html` in `src/app/nav-items` folder and replace the content with the following:

 ```html
 <ul class="navbar-nav">